 Unless there are measures in place to capture and control the end-to-end VAT accounting process, the result will be an incomplete risk management strategy that is essentially unreliable.
 By contrast, an improved tax risk management model should involve periodic testing of controls to guarantee the effectiveness of VAT-critical processes.

-From a big 4 survey follows that only 25 percent of companies say their company has specifics indirect tax metrics.
+From a big 4 survey, it follows that only 25 percent of companies say their company has specifics indirect tax metrics.
 Most of these measures relate to basic compliance, rather than activities that could improve the bottom line and drive cash flow improvement.
-From that outcome I conclude that a strategic indirect tax plan with SMART individual objectives set have not been developed or properly rolled out.
+From that outcome, I conclude that a strategic indirect tax plan with SMART individual objectives set has not been developed or properly rolled out.

 How to realize objectives via best practice approaches, tools and methodology

-Concrete and measurable actions Setting realistic objectives is the starting point for any successful change effort.
-In order to increase indirect tax function effectiveness it is important to set S.M.A.R.T. objectives and define tasks: add to objective the word by ... as shown in below example.
+Setting realistic objectives is the starting point for any successful change effort.
+To increase indirect tax function effectiveness, it is important to set S.M.A.R.T. objectives and define tasks: add to objective the word by ... as shown in the below example.
 Break down larger tasks into smaller ones.

 - Specific – target a specific area for improvement